-According to the Basic Assessment Report the construction and operation of the telecommunication mast do not pose any threat to a water course because of its location with fair distances (more than 32m) from any watercourse.
+According to the Basic Assessment Report (BAR) the construction and operation of the telecommunication mast do not pose any threat to any water course because of its location with fair distances (more than 32m) from any watercourse.
+Dal Rivier is located approximately 508m southwest of the proposed site.
 There will be no water usage during the operational phase of the mast.